 - Avocado — Coconut fiber infused with 100% GOLS organic certified latex and 100% GOTS organic certified wool and cotton.
 GREENGUARD Gold certified, MADE SAFE certified.

 Mattress — Get the OrganicDream 2-Stage Lightweight Breathable Mattress.

 Crib — Get a convertible with unfinished solid wood: IKEA Sniglar crib.

-Mattress Protector — After the newborn stage, use a GOTS organic crib mattress pad.
+Mattress Protector — Go with this GOTS organic crib mattress pad.